Apply via time awarded by the University of Bristol¶

 Now that the form is complete, click the "Submit" button to submit your application.

-Your application will be assessed by the allocation committee on a rolling basis, in a maximum of one week from submission.
-If awarded, your project will be created immediately, and you will receive an email inviting you to join the project.
-This will take you to a project management page, on which you can invite other members of your team to join your project.
+Assessment of your application will normally be within one week of project submission.
+If awarded, your project will be created immediately, and you (and all of your project team) will receive email(s) inviting you to join the project.
+This will take you to a project management page, on which you can invite further members of your team to join your project if you wish.
 All members of a team will be able to consume the node hours awarded to your project, but only you, as the project lead, will be able to invite and remove project members.